-Our admissions staff work one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience: applicants are encouraged to attend an open house, talk with SIT faculty and staff, and hear from current students and alumni.
-As applicants become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — they determine for themselves in what ways SIT can help them meet their educational and career objectives.
+Our admissions staff work individually with every applicant to facilitate a well-informed and multidimensional admissions experience: You will be encouraged to attend an open house, talk with SIT faculty and staff, and hear from current students and alumni.
+As you become familiar with the attributes of an SIT education — grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments — you will be able to determine for yourself the ways in which SIT can help you meet your educational and career objectives.

 More specific admissions requirements for each program can be found on each degree page:

 - Master of Arts in Intercultural Service, Leadership, and Management (Self-Designed)